 As Kuwait and the Southeast Asian organization grow closer, Kuwaiti officials have worked with their ASEAN counterparts to attract foreign investment and foster the growth of trade relations.
 To do so, in recent years the emirate and members of the organization have signed avoidance of double taxation agreements and increased government-to-government exchanges at high levels.
 Institutional frameworks such as the ASEAN-GCC Ministerial Meetings, the ASEAN Committee in Kuwait (established in 2011), and Asia Cooperation Dialogue, of which Kuwait was a founding member in 2002 and later joined in 2004, have augmented such developments.
 Organizations such as the Malaysia-Kuwait Business Council and Indonesia-Kuwait Business Forum have also supported the growth of Kuwaiti-Southeast Asian ties at bilateral levels.

 As trade and investment between Kuwait and ASEAN have expanded in recent years, diplomatic ties have also strengthened.
 Today, Kuwait has embassies in each ASEAN country’s capital.
-In October, Brunei’s Sultan Hassanal Bolkiah Mu’izzaddin Wad’daulah expressed his support for Kuwait joining the UN Security Council as a permanent member.
+In October, Brunei’s Sultan Hassanal Bolkiah Mu’izzaddin Wad’daulah expressed his support for Kuwait joining the UN Security Council as a non-permanent member.
 The Bruneian leader affirmed his support for this position in a joint statement released during the Emir of Kuwait’s visit to the Southeast Asian sultanate, in which officials from both countries discussed Middle Eastern security crises.

 Unquestionably, the fundamental basis of Kuwait’s ties with Southeast Asian countries has been energy.
 Although in Kuwait’s early years as a leading global oil producer/export the emirate’s trade was rather limited, since the 1990s Kuwaiti-Southeast Asian trade increased substantially.
 To keep things in perspective, however, ASEAN currently plays a relatively small role in Kuwait’s energy exports to Asia.
 The biggest Southeast Asian buyer of Kuwaiti oil is Singapore, which is the destination of 4.3 percent of the emirate’s exports and Kuwait’s seventh largest export partner behind (in the following order) South Korea, China, India, Japan, the United States, and Pakistan.
 Currently Kuwaiti-Indonesian trade stands at approximately USD 415 million with only six percent of bilateral trade being outside petroleum sectors, underscoring the extent to which energy continues to shape Kuwait’s ties with the largest ASEAN’s most populous country.